MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ne-d3d12umddi-d3d12ddi_query_heap_type.md

 ### -field D3D12DDI_QUERY_HEAP_TYPE_0032_COPY_QUEUE_TIMESTAMP:5

 The heap is to contain timestamp queries emitted exclusively by copy command lists.
-Copy queue timestamps can only be queried from a copy command list, and a copy command list can not emit to a regular timestamp query Heap.
+Copy queue timestamps can only be queried from a copy command list, and a copy command list can't emit to a regular timestamp query Heap.

 ### -field D3D12DDI_QUERY_HEAP_TYPE_PIPELINE_STATISTICS1:7